skounis/vc-hello-didweb/README.md

 console.log(vcJwt)
 ```

-This gives us back our VC in a form of JWT.
+This gives us back our VC in the form of JWT.

 ### Create the Verifiable Presentation

-Similarly to the Credentials we need to prepare a payload and then use it for creating the signed Presentation.
+Similarly to the Credentials, we need to prepare a payload and then use it for creating the signed Presentation.

 ```javascript
 import { createVerifiablePresentationJwt } from 'did-jwt-vc'